 “Both a biography and an often-brilliant feat of criticism.
 McKinney paints Fonda as a performing artist who continues to matter because of his lifelong reckoning with the darkest recesses of American history.” — James Gibbons, Bookforum

 “A major new examination of Fonda . . .
 Most biographers don’t understand how to talk about acting . . .
-McKinney does.” — Steve Vineberg, The Threepenny Review
+McKinney does.” — Steve Vineberg, author of High Comedy in American Movies: Class and Humor from the 1920s to the Present and Method Actors: Three Generations of an American Acting Style, in The Threepenny Review

 “Those interested in the intimate lives of the stars will appreciate the attention to detail and richness of research.
 Highly recommended.” — Library Journal (starred review)

 “[An] excellent work of biography.
 In rich, lyrical prose, McKinney deftly honors both the man and the mystery.” — Kirkus Reviews (starred review)

 “An extraordinary movie-star bio . . .
 McKinney has a penetrating critical eye and a style at once concentrated and free-flowing.
 Performances one remembers fondly but dimly, now – dozens of them – are restored to brilliant life and specificity, and the troubled, often chilly character of the man is lent warmth by the author’s depth of appreciation.” — Sullivan County Democrat

 “As unusual and intriguing a Hollywood biography as its title suggests . . . a unique portrait of an actor who hid so much emotionally but trusted his audience to see what he couldn’t show them.” — Associated Press